marshmallow-code/marshmallow-select/README.rst

 =====

 This code is semantically versioned.
 Just because it says "1.0.0" doesn't mean it's even vaguely production-ready.
+The fact that I'm using it in production doesn't mean you should.

 TODO
 ====